iodapson/axum-Yew/slide/axum-slide.md

 }
 ```

 While it looks like it might fail with a `StatusCode`, this actually isn't an error.
-If this handler returns 'Err(some_status_code), that will still be converted into a Response, and sent back to the client.
-This is done through `StatusCode`' `IntoResponse` implementation.
+If this handler returns 'Err(some_status_code)', it will still be converted into a `Response`, and sent back to the client.
+This is done through `StatusCode`'s `IntoResponse` implementation.
 These are not considered errors in axum.
 This applies to extractors too.
-If an extractor doesn't match the request, the request will be rejected and a response will be returned without calling your handler.
+If an extractor doesn't match the request, the request will be rejected and a response will be returned without calling your route-handler.
 See this resource to learn about handling extractor failures - https://docs.rs/axum/latest/axum/extract/index.html

 You could implement `IntoResponse` on a struct type, and use it to denote an error type.
-!To-Do: Confirm this claim.

 #### CORS (Cross-Origin Resource Sharing)

 CORS allow JavaScript in browsers do things with an API that it is otherwise forbidden to do.
 It does this by disabling built-in protections browsers have for what JavaScript can do.
 You specify which backend API endpoints you wish to enable CORS for.

-<b>N.B</b>: You need to add crate `tower-http` alongside its `cors` feature to enable cors inside your API.
+You need to add crate `tower-http` alongside its `cors` feature to enable cors inside your API.

 ```
 $ cargo add tower-http -F cors
 ```

-Here's a simple CORS snippet;
+Here is a code sample utilizing CORS:

 ```rust
 mod get_path_post_handler